zws0513/bigdata-note/hadoop/doc/Hive SQL入门之SELECT.md

 -- SQL1
 select partner, day, count(mac) as click_num, count(distinct mac)  as click_pnum
-from detail.vodaction
+from db.action
 where
+partner in ('HW', 'ZX')
-partner in ('YNYDHW', 'YNYDZX') and day between '20180701' and '20180704' and action = 3 group by partner, day
+and day between '20180701' and '20180704'
+and action = 3
+group by partner, day